NAMERIO/cointrack/README.md

 # Cryptocurrency Tracker

+⚠️ Developer Warning: This project uses the CoinGecko public API, which can be slow and has request limits.
+Be mindful of these constraints when pulling data.

 A modern cryptocurrency tracker that displays real-time market data, including top coins, total market value, and price trends, with interactive graphs and UI built using React, TypeScript, and the CoinGecko API.

 ## Setup Instructions